aljoni/geoanalyser/README.md

 # GeoAnalyser

 A tool for analysing how one GPS path is compared to another.
-The tool can be used online here: [geo.aljoni.uk](//geo.aljoni.uk).
+The tool can be used online here: [geo.aljoni.uk](git a//geo.aljoni.uk).

+Some example `line.gpx` and `track.gpx` files can be found in the root of this repository.

 ---